 There is the OT Sports Bar in the resort as well.
 If there is a big game playing or a big event, they will have it on the TV in there so no fears about missing it while on vacation.

 Star Class is the concierge level of the resort, and there is a lounge just for Star Class guests that is right off the lobby.
 In the lounge, there could be finger sandwiches, pastries, fruit, soda, beer, bottles of water, and alcohol options.
 Star Class guests also have beverages stocked in their in-room refrigerators.

 One PSA note, this is an all-inclusive resort, but gratuities are not included with the room price.
 Please bring extra cash with you to tip your servers and bartenders.
 They appreciate your generosity.

 If you want to make sure all-inclusive meals aren't hitting your waist line too much, there are even bathroom scales in the rooms.

 Overall, I really loved my meals at Planet Hollywood Costa Rica.
 There are plenty of healthy options on the menus along with several choices to keep your sweet tooth happy.
 When you're ready to escape your home and take a real vacation, Planet Hollywood Costa Rica could be the perfect destination for you.

 Thank you to Planet Hollywood Costa Rica and Blue Diamond Resorts for inviting me to stay your beautiful resort!

 April Botta is Co-Owner of Coasters & Castles Travel.
-Coasters & Castles Travel has professional travel advisors which specialize in all-inclusive resorts and fun & sun vacations.
-For more information, visit http://www.travelcnc.com.
+Coasters & Castles Travel has professional travel advisors which specialize in theme park vacations, ocean and river cruises, all-inclusive resorts, fun & sun vacations and European travel.